MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 1. In the bottom left corner, change your Area to **Data**.

-    >[!NOTE] **Important** Please make sure that you have completed the previous lab to create Activity Data. **The emissions calculations require all the Data Ingestion processes from the previous lab to be completed**.
+    >[!ALERT] **Important** Please make sure that you have completed the previous lab to create Activity Data. **The emissions calculations require all the Data Ingestion processes from the previous lab to be completed**.
 Failure to do so will result in errors or incorrect values during the calculations

     ![Graphical user interface, application, Teams Description automatically generated](./Images/Lab03/L03_image005.png)